-Microgrids have one or more distributed energy sources that generate energy (solar panels, wind turbines, combined heat and power, generators).
-In addition, many of the newer microgrids contain energy storage, usually by batteries.
-Some now also have charging stations for electric vehicles.
+Microgrids have one or more distributed energy resources that generate energy (solar panels, wind turbines, combined heat and power, generators).
+In addition, many of the newer microgrids contain energy storage, usually by high volt lithium batteries.
+Some now also have to charge stations for electric vehicles.

 Some people use the term to describe simple distributed energy systems, such as rooftop solar panels.
 A key difference is that the microgrid will keep the power flowing in the event of a central grid failure.
 Solar panels alone will not.
-Many homeowners with solar panels are unaware of this fact and, accidentally, they lose power during grid outages.
-In addition, a simple back-up generator is not a micro-grid.
+Many homeowners with solar panels are unaware of this fact and, accidentally, lose power during grid outages.
+In addition, a simple backup generator is not a micro-grid.
 Such systems are only used in emergency situations.

 In the USA, central grids are particularly vulnerable to outages due to their sheer size and interconnectedness - more than 5.7 million miles of transmission and distribution lines.
 As in the Northeast blackout of 2003, a single tree falling on a power line can destroy power in several states and even across the international border with Canada.
 Through islanding, microgrids can avoid such cascading grid failures.

 Although microgrids can operate independently, most of the time they usually remain connected to the central grid (unless they are located in remote areas where there is no central grid or where they are unreliable).
 As long as the central grid is functioning properly, the two functions work in a symbiotic relationship, as described below.